Bloodkratos/iOSSystemSounds/README.md

 - List of all iOS system sounds.

-- Runs on iPhone, iPad.
+- Runs on iPhone & iPad.
 (Simulator doesn´t play all Sounds)

 - Project made with Xcode 8 and Swift 3.